 While the Roxburgh Gorge Trail involved impressive scenery and a most enjoyable jet-boat shuttle, I appreciated the relaxed and leisurely ride along the Clutha Gold Trail.
 Both trails combine nicely to offer plenty of contrast.

+If you found this post helpful, please share it by selecting one or more social media buttons.
 Have you hiked or cycled New Zealand’s Clutha Gold Trail?
 If so, what was your experience?
+Please share your thoughts in the comments.
+Thank you.

 Is New Zealand on your travel list?
 Might you be interested in my other posts on New Zealand?